MichelangeloPantaleoni/Gaia-DR3-Corrections-and-recipes/README.md

 # Gaia DR3 Corrections and recipes
-Gaia DR3 parallax, proper motion and photometric corrections aswell as distance estimation algorithms used in Pantaeloni et al. (in review).
+This repository presents Python code for the Gaia DR3 parallax, proper motion and photometric corrections aswell as distance estimation algorithms used in Pantaeloni et al. (in review).

 ## Parallax corrections
 Astrometry in Gaia DR3 remained unchanged with respect to Gaia EDR3 ([Vallenari et al. 2023](https://ui.adsabs.harvard.edu/#abs/2023A%26A...674A...1G)), which means that the current corrections are valid for both data releases.